 How much does it cost living in Florence?

-As an average, the monthly living expenses are about Euro 800, accommodation excluded.
-The actual cost depends on each student lifestyle.
+The monthly average living expenses are about 700~800 euros, accommodation excluded.
+The actual cost depends on each student’s lifestyle.

 Mail & Shipping Information